How To Manage Your Videographer (Without Video Experience)

 Quarterly evaluations

 At IMPACT, everyone on our team gets evaluated quarterly.
-This evaluation helps us set personal priorities for how we can develop as professionals for the next quarter.
+This evaluation helps us set personal priorities for the next quarter.
 For the areas you should be reviewing, I created the videographer performance evaluation template.
 It covers four categories of roles and responsibilities:

 Scoring each of these sections will allow you as the manager to determine where this specialist falls in terms of their performance.
 The goal is to get as many "A-players" on your team as possible.